transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 The event will be followed by a happy hour at [Spider Kelly's](http://spiderkellys.com/), courtesy of [TransitCenter](http://transitcenter.org/).

+Curious to see who else is in attendance?
+Download the [directory](https://www.dropbox.com/s/hvekcmad296y3k0/tcampattendeesv1.pdf?dl=0) (this file will be removed at the end of the month).

 ## Share your ideas!
 TransportationCamp attendees are submitting ideas on the Twitter [collaboration site](http://ideas.transportationcamp.org).
 Some fascinating discussions are underway, and the list keeps growing.
 Any of those topics can become a session at Camp, if someone is willing to lead it.